 PROPER BEHAVIOR IS REQUIRED AT ALL TIMES: This code of conduct is in effect while students are under the authority of school personnel or involved in any school activity, including the bus.
 No school operation can be successful with behavior that interferes with the educational process, interferes with the rights of others, or endangers the safety of anyone.
 Desirable behavior may be recognized with comments of praise, extra privileges, stickers, etc. depending upon the circumstances and professional judgment.
 Violations of the Code of Conduct may result in verbal or written reprimand, parent conference/phone call, principal and/or guidance referral, recess detention, parent presence in classroom, isolation from classmates, emergency removal, in/out school suspension or expulsion.
-Suspensions can be appealed to the Superintendent within ten days.
+Parents have the right to appeal a suspension to the Superintendent.
+The appeal must be made in writing to the Superintendent's office within ten (10) days of the date of the Notice of Suspension.
 The following rules have been discussed in your child's classroom and SHOULD BE REVIEWED AT HOME: